-Type of Finding: Compliance (Other Matters)
+Type of Finding: Control deficiency and Non-Compliance

-Criteria: Title 2 U.S. Code of Federal Regulations (CFR) section 200.512(a) requires the reporting package and data collection from to be submitted to the Federal Audit Clearinghouse the earlier of, 30 calendar days after the reports are received from the auditors or nine months after the end of the audit period.
+Criteria: Title 2 U.S. Code of Federal Regulations (CFR) Section 200.512(a) requires the reporting package and data collection form to be submitted to the Federal Audit Clearinghouse the earlier of 30 calendar days after the reports are received from the auditors or nine months after the end of the audit period.
 The Federal Audit Clearinghouse considers the submission requirement complete when it has received the electronic submission of both the data collection form and the reporting package.